The Rubble And Recovery Of U.S. Virgin Islands: 'Will We Survive The Aftermath?'

 An aerial view of the Virgin Islands — both British and U.S. — shows in stark terms just what is left now: roofs torn off houses, trees uprooted, whole neighborhoods turned into rubble under the weight of the storm.

-St. John resident Stephanie Stevens told NPR of school pulled apart, its roof looking "like somebody took the individual sheets of metal and twisted it like a washcloth before they through it everywhere all over the ground."
+St. John resident Stephanie Stevens told NPR of a school pulled apart, its roof looking "like somebody took the individual sheets of metal and twisted it like a washcloth before they (threw) it everywhere all over the ground."

 Laura Cockford, whose mother had been visiting St. John at the time of the storm, put the matter plainly on Friday: "The island is destroyed."